Table of Contents

-Alchemy: Alchemy is a reliable and scalable development platform with a wide range of SDKs and APIs to help build robust DeFi applications.
+Alchemy: Alchemy is a reliable and scalable development platform with a wide range of SDKs and APIs to help build decentralized applications.

-Moralis: Moralis is popular for its enterprise-grade APIs and offering real-time blockchain data to decentralized application
+Moralis: Moralis is popular for its enterprise-grade APIs and offering real-time blockchain data to decentralized applications.

 Most popular stablecoins are currently pegged to the price of a U.S. dollar, thus trading at a 1:1 ratio with USD.

-USD Coin (USDC): USDC is a U.S. dollar-pegged stablecoin that is managed by a consortium dubbed Center, which includes members like Coinbase and Bitmain.
+USD Coin (USDC): USDC is a U.S. dollar-pegged stablecoin that is managed by Circle and Coinbase.
 USDC is available on Ethereum, Algorand, Avalanche, Flow, Solana, Stellar, and a range of other chains.